When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 How Do You Know It Is Working?

-Once screws are installed, they are physically tested to confirm they can hold what they are designed to hold.
-The testing applies force at 150% of the design load in two directions:
+Ground screw installations are not a guess-and-hope situation.
+Once the screws are in the ground, they are physically tested to confirm they can actually hold what they are designed to hold.

 Uplift: simulating the force of wind trying to pull the panels up and out of the ground